On minimum sum representations for weighted voting games: Introduction

 \subsection{Our contribution}

 We exhaustively classify all weighted majority games consisting of $9$~voters which do not admit a unique (normalized) minimum sum integer weight representation.
 Within this context we also enumerate the number of weighted voting games for $9$~voters.
+The new enumeration results are possible due to the newly introduced concept of partial complete simple games and efficient implementations.